phaustin/quantecon-example/book/docs/scipy.md

 The unique root is approximately 0.408.

-Let\'s consider some numerical techniques for finding roots.
+Let's consider some numerical techniques for finding roots.

 ### Bisection